pytest-dev/pytest-rerunfailures/README.md

 A py.test plugin that re-runs failed tests up to X times to eliminate flakey failures

-It will only re-run tests that are marked with @pytest.mark.flaky(reruns=1)
+It will re-run specific tests that are marked with @pytest.mark.flaky(reruns=N) up to N times, or you can specify --reruns=N on the command line to rerun all failing tests up to N times.

 Installation:
 ============